django/channels/docs/topics/consumers.rst

 Scope
 -----

-Consumers receive the connection's ``scope`` when they are initialised, which contains a lot of the information you'd find on the ``request`` object in a Django view.
+Consumers receive the connection's ``scope`` when they are called, which contains a lot of the information you'd find on the ``request`` object in a Django view.
 It's available as ``self.scope`` inside the consumer's methods.